cloudonix/java-future-helper/README.md

 </repositories>
 ```

-Then add Nuts as a dependency:
+Then add the library as a dependency:

 ```
 <dependency>